bbauska/UC-Davis-JS-Basics/readme.md

   alt="2.01 Visual Studio - Part 1." />
 </p>

-<p>In this lesson, we're going to be talking about working with the code editor and I'm
+<p>In this lesson, we&apos;re going to be talking about working with the code editor and I&apos;m
 going to be specifically looking at Visual Studio Code, which I have pictured here on this slide (see below).
-But I also have it open over here in this tab and you can go down the download Visual Studio Code for Mac or Windows for free and it's a great code editor if you prefer to use a different code editor such as Atom or Sublime Text or something else.
-That's fine too.
-As long as it's got great features for editing code and it's not a word processor like Microsoft Word.
-But I'll be using Visual Studio Code throughout this course, so it might be helpful for you to use that as well.</p>
+But I also have it open over here in this tab and you can go down the download Visual Studio Code for Mac or Windows for free and it&apos;s a great code editor if you prefer to use a different code editor such as Atom or Sublime Text or something else.
+That&apos;s fine too.
+As long as it&apos;s got great features for editing code and it&apos;s not a word processor like Microsoft Word.
+But I&apos;ll be using Visual Studio Code throughout this course, so it might be helpful for you to use that as well.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 93. visual studio editor on startup (64) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->